Frequently Asked Questions

 How much is the adoption fee?

-The adoption fee for cats and kittens from Mitcham Homing Centre is £90.
+The adoption fee for cats is £90 and kittens under six-months of age is £110.